 Prior to re-joining the Foundation, where she previously served as environmental program director, Patricia was a senior director at CCS Fundraising.
-While there, she spent a school year in Beirut, Lebanon working as campaign counsel to International College and later as counsel to Tony Blair's Africa Governance Initiative.
-Patricia began her career at Morgan Stanley, where she initiated the company's first strategic giving protocols and designed the rationale for the Morgan Stanley International Foundation.
+While there, she spent a year in Beirut, Lebanon working as campaign counsel to International College and later as counsel to Tony Blair's Africa Governance Initiative.
+Patricia began her career at Morgan Stanley, where she initiated the company's first strategic giving protocols and helped to establish the Morgan Stanley International Foundation.
 Since then, she has served in a variety of leadership roles within NGOs, schools and private foundations.

-Outside the office, Patricia is a writer for Nonprofit Quarterly and a writing instructor for English language learners at Suffolk Community College.
-She is a founding board member of The India Group, a trustee of the Westhampton Beach Historical Society and a member of the Westhampton Beach Conservation Advisory Council, where she is working with village trustees on land preservation and water initiatives.
+Outside the office, Patti is a writing instructor for English language learners and a founding board member of The India Group.
+She is a trustee of the Westhampton Beach Historical Society and chair of the Westhampton Beach Conservation Advisory Council, working on land preservation and water initiatives.

-Patricia has a master’s in political science from Columbia University and a master’s in TESOL from SUNY Stony Brook.
+Patti has a master’s in political science from Columbia University and a master’s in TESOL from Stony Brook University.